Signature SDEs from an affine and polynomial perspective: Preliminaries

-\begin{definition} A weak solution $X$ of \eqref{eq:poly} is called \emph{polynomial process} if \begin{itemize} \item $b$ is a linear function, i.e. $b(x)=b+\beta x$ for some constants $b$ and $\beta$ and \item $a$ is a quadratic function, i.e. $a(x)=a+\alpha x+ Ax^2$ for some constants $a$, $\alpha$ and $A$. \end{itemize} If additionally $A=0$, then the process is called affine.\footnote{Note that in this diffusion setting all affine processes are polynomial.
-In general this only holds true under auxiliary conditions on the moments of the jump measure.} \end{definition}
+\begin{definition} A weak solution $X$ of \eqref{eq:poly} is called \emph{polynomial process} if $b$ and $a$ admit the representations $b(x)=b_0+b_1 x$ and $a(x)=a_0+a_1 x+ a_2x^2$, respectively, for some constants $b_0,b_1,a_0,a_1$, and $a_2$.
+If additionally $a_2=0$, then the process is called affine. \end{definition} Note that in this diffusion setting all affine processes are polynomial.
+In general this only holds true under auxiliary conditions on the moments of the jump measure. \begin{remark} Alternatively, such processes can be equivalently defined via the martingale problem approach (as we will do later on in Section~\ref{subsec:affine}). {In particular, setting

-\begin{remark} In Section~\ref{subsec:affine} we shall define affine and polynomial processes via the martingale problem approach.
-As well known, in the current setting this is equivalent to the above weak solution concept.
-In particular, denoting by $\mathcal{A}$ the generator of a diffusion of the form \eqref{eq:poly} with domain $\mathcal{D}(\mathcal{A})$, then the process

-is a local martingale for every $ f \in \mathcal{D}(\mathcal{A})$.
-In the infinite dimensional settings below the corresponding operator will be denoted by $\mathcal{L}$ instead of $\mathcal{A}$.
-The latter will be reserved for one dimensional diffusion processes, considered again in Section~\ref{sec5}. \end{remark}